stevelerner/networkdemo/README.md

 make demo-dns
 ```

-**What to say:**
+**Talking points:**
-> "I've configured CoreDNS as an authoritative DNS server for the `demo.local` zone.
+> CoreDNS is configured as an authoritative DNS server for the `demo.local` zone.
 It's dual-homed on both VLANs so clients in either network can resolve internal hostnames.
-This simulates split-horizon DNS in an enterprise environment."
+This simulates split-horizon DNS in an enterprise environment.

 **Technical details:**
 - CoreDNS listens on `10.10.10.53` and `10.20.20.53`